dawnsong/longitudinalVBMTemplateBias/README.md

 The code are organized in two folders and each reprsent a stage as the folder name.

 ## How to run the code
-To repeat the fig.2's result: just follow the number of the script.
+To repeat the figures' results: just follow the number of the script.

 Xiaowei Song
 version: Jul 21, 2020